garrandall/popular-music-data/tracks/prayin--for-daylight-rascal-flatts.md

 Hoping that I didn't wait too long
 That this is just the dark before the dawn

 Deep in my heart I know
-That you love me as much as i love you
+That you love me as much as I love you
 And that you must be lying somehwere
 Looking up to heaven too